solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 }
 ```

-Notice we've added two polyfills above: `buffer` and
+Notice we've imported polyfills at the top of the file.
-`react-native-get-random-values`.
 These are necessary for the Solana
 dependencies to run correctly.

-#### 4. Build and run Solana boilerplate
+#### 3. Build and run Solana boilerplate

 Let's make sure everything is working and compiling correctly.
 In Expo, anytime
 you change the dependencies, you'll need to rebuild and re-install the app.